 They’re new, cheap and amazingly effective.
 And they owe their rise, in part, to Elon Musk and his science-based swagger.

-How Elon Musk brought battery storage to Australia
+How Elon Musk brought energy storage to Hornsdale, Australia

 Elon Musk promised to build a giant battery in 100 days...or it would be free.